Vets-Who-Code/vets-who-code-app/README.md

 ## License :scroll:

-This project is under the MIT License - see the [License](https://github.com/Vets-Who-Code/vwc-site/blob/master/LICENSE) for more details.
+This project is under the GNU Affero General Public License v3.0 - see the [License]() for more details.